 Sarah Starks

-Sarah Starks (she/her) is a Junior Program Officers at the Jews of Color Initiative.
+Sarah Starks (she/her) is a Program Officer at the Jews of Color Initiative.
 She has experience as a Jewish educator, focusing on diversity, community building and environmentalism.
 Sarah has a background working in Black organizations as a student and is eager to support communities of color on a larger scale.
 Empowerment, liberation, community and cultivating meaningful relationships with the environment lie at the epicenter of Sarah’s approach to justice.
 Sarah’s work is grounded by her multicultural identity, which fuels her passion and commitment to social justice movements globally.

 Sarah holds a B.A. from Hobart and William Smith Colleges in Political Science and Africana Studies as well as a minor in history.